Odhynn/naerk/content/Factions/Baelarch.md

 The power in Erothel's hands was immense.
 He could do many powerful magical effects with it.
 To create an army of undead, to build a palace, to become king, to become immortal: the possibilities swirled in his head, and the diamond glowed with promise.
 He decided that he owed a debt to those who looked up to him, and he had admired the self-sacrifice of warriors.
 He knew he would be sacrificing a bright future.

 He climbed down the walls and summoned an invisible force that removed the corpses that had plastered the nearest warrior.
 His body was deformed and mutilated by countless blows and wounds.
 Slowly, he touched the diamond on his forehead and said a prayer.
 Gradually the wounds began to close and the warrior came back to life.
 The residents stared wide-eyed, unable to believe the sight unfolding before them.
 Erothel repeated the process with the others, and gradually the diamond grew brighter, while he himself began to sweat, limp, and stumble with fatigue.
 In the end, when he managed to resurrect Baelard he fell down, his skin starting to rot from the amount of life and death magic he had used.

+**Illegal**

+In the year 4676, the third year of [[Queen Talla IV]]'s reign, under her decree, the organisation was made illegal.
+Four of their officials were imprisoned on charges of practicing hemomancy.
+The warriors retreated in the shadows of [[Runolf]] and stayed hidden in plain sight, recruiting and training for several decades, until [[King Tinker ΙΙ]] Arrowsong who succeeded her restored their prior position and titles.

 ## Formation